BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 > :warning: **WARNING:** Bitcoin's use of public-key hashes as addresses, instead of public keys, actually represents an additional layer of security.
 Thus, sending a public key slightly increases the vulnerability of the associated address, for some far-future possibility of a compromise of the elliptic curve.
 You shouldn't worry about having to occasionally send out a public key for a usage such as this, but you should be aware that the public-key hashes represent security, and so the actual public keys should not be sent around willy nilly.

-However, if one of the addresses was created on your local machine, which we assume here is `machine1`, you can just dump the `pubkey` address into a new variable.
+If one of the addresses was created on your local machine, which we assume here is `machine1`, you can just dump the `pubkey` address into a new variable.
 ```
 machine1$ pubkey1=$(bitcoin-cli -named getaddressinfo address=$address1 | jq -r '.pubkey')
 ```